A Comprehensive Survey on World Models for Embodied AI: Taxonomy

 Ha and Schmidhuber~\cite{ha2018recurrent} introduced an early world model that encodes observations into a latent space and employs an RNN to model dynamics for policy optimization.
 Building on this, PlaNet~\cite{hafner2019learning} introduced the Recurrent State-Space Model (RSSM), which fuses deterministic memory with stochastic components to enable robust long-horizon imagination.
 The successor models Dreamer, DreamerV2, and DreamerV3~\cite{hafner2020dream, hafner2021mastering, hafner2025mastering} further advanced this formulation, inspiring a broad line of subsequent research.

 Building on RSSM, several variants modify or eliminate the decoder to better capture dynamics.
 For example, Dreaming~\cite{okada2021dreaming} uses contrastive learning and linear methods to mitigate state shifts, whereas DreamerPro~\cite{deng2022dreamerpro} replaces the decoder with prototypes to suppress visual distractions.
 To further enhance robustness, HRSSM~\cite{sun2024learning} was proposed, featuring a dual-branch architecture that aligns latent observations and shares information without reconstruction.
 Beyond architectural refinements, DisWM~\cite{wang2025disentangled} disentangles semantic knowledge from video content, distilling it into a world model that enables cross-domain generalization.
+LeWorldModel~\cite{maes2026leworldmodel} extends this compact-latent line beyond RSSM-style objectives by jointly training a pixel encoder and action-conditioned Transformer predictor with a next-embedding loss and SIGReg anti-collapse regularization for reward-free latent planning.

 A unifying theme across recent RSSM extensions is transferability, which reflects generalization across modalities, tasks, and embodiments for robust real-world robotics.
 At the representation level, PreLAR~\cite{zhang2024prelar} learns implicit action abstractions to bridge video-pretrained representations and control fine-tuning.
 Similarly, Wang~\etal\cite{wang2025latent} used optical flow as an embodiment-agnostic action representation to refine behavior-cloned policies, facilitating transfer across diverse embodiments.
 SENSEI~\cite{sancaktar2025sensei} distilled a Vision-Language Model (VLM) to derive semantic rewards and employed an RSSM that learns to predict and propagate these rewards internally.
 Under limited supervision, SR-AIF~\cite{nguyen2025sr} exploits prior preference learning and self-revision to enable adaptive learning in sparse-reward, continuous-control settings.
 To mitigate the Sim-to-Real (S2R) gap, ReDRAW~\cite{lanier2025adapting} is pretrained in simulation and adapted to the real environment using a limited amount of reward-free data, applying residual corrections to the latent dynamics.
 To handle mismatches, AdaWM~\cite{wang2025adawm} identifies discrepancies between the learned dynamics and the planner and selectively fine-tunes critical components.
 Other methods like WMP~\cite{lai2025world} address S2R transfer for challenging tasks, and DayDreamer~\cite{wu2023daydreamer} demonstrated sample-efficient deployment on physical robots.
 To broaden transfer, FOUNDER~\cite{wang2025founder} grounds representations from foundation models in the world-model state space, using temporal-distance prediction to handle flexible goals, and LUMOS~\cite{nematollahi2025lumos} introduced a language-conditioned imitation framework that operates on-policy in latent space with intrinsic rewards, enabling zero-shot transfer to real-world robotics.